Primitive Technology: YouTube channel

 Plant created the Primitive Technology channel in May 2015.
 The first video was uploaded on 1 May 2015.
 Since that time, each of his videos has garnered millions of views.
 The channel amassed 5.4 million subscribers and 350 million views by September 2017, increasing to 8.7 million subscribers and 615 million views by September 2018.
-As of December 2021, the channel has over 10.3 million subscribers and over 994 million views.
+As of May 2025, the channel has over 10.9 million subscribers and over 1.17 billion views.

 For the first two years of the channel's existence, the man in the videos remained anonymous.
 In June 2017, he identified himself as John Plant when he complained to Facebook that his videos were being stolen as a result of people reposting them on the website, and that the practice had cost him thousands of Australian dollars.

 Book

-Plant has authored the 192 page, illustrated, hardcover book Primitive Technology: A survivalist's guide to building tools, shelters, and more in the wild (ISBN 9781984823670), published by Clarkson Potter on October 29, 2019.
+Plant has authored the 192 page, illustrated, hardcover book Primitive Technology: A survivalist's guide to building tools, shelters, and more in the wild (ISBN 9781984823670), published by Clarkson Potter on 29 October 2019.
 The book is "a practical guide to building huts and tools using only natural materials from the wild" containing "50 projects with step-by-step instructions on how to make tools, weapons, shelters, pottery, clothing, and more".

 Hiatus and return to YouTube

-After a video on December 13, 2019, no new videos were uploaded to Primitive Technology in the usual timeframe.
-On May 28, 2020, a post explaining the hiatus was posted to a Reddit community maintained by fans of the Primitive Technology channel.
+After a video on 13 December 2019, no new videos were uploaded to Primitive Technology in the usual timeframe.
+On 28 May 2020, a post explaining the hiatus was posted to a Reddit community maintained by fans of the Primitive Technology channel.
 The post stated that Plant was taking a break from YouTube because he was working on a project for a cable network.
-Another post on February 8, 2021, explained that Plant shot a pilot episode for the project but the network wanted to change the format, and that Plant could not share any more information.
-In his free time, Plant was still recording new material, but he did not want to post it if he deemed it of not high enough quality.
+Another post on 8 February 2021, explained that Plant shot a pilot episode for the project but the network wanted to change the format, and that Plant could not share any more information.
+In his free time, Plant was still recording new material, but he did not want to post it if he deemed it not high enough quality.
 On 2 March 2022, Plant posted his first video in over two years, titled Primitive Technology: Thatched Workshop.
 He continues to upload videos monthly.